 This can’t be true

-This is a good moment to pause for a moment, I think.
+This is a good moment to pause for a moment.
 Like… what?
 What?
-Am I saying that the germ theory, the very fundament of modern medicine, is nothing but a theory?
+Is the germ theory, the very basis of modern medicine, nothing but a theory?
 Well, yes.
 It’s called the germ theory for a reason, right?
-It’s not called the germ reality, for example.
 But… how?
 This can’t be true, right?
 Isn’t it common knowledge, for example, that millions of natives where killed by the measles when the Spanish conquistadores invaded?
 Don’t we all know that millions of people died during the Spanish flu around 1918?
 And isn’t it a fact that polio was banned from the face of the earth, thanks to the polio vaccine?
-So, what kind of bullshit am I spreading here?
+So, what kind of bullshit is this?

 The genocide of the native Americans

-Indeed, when the lands that later would become America were invaded, millions of natives died, but most likely not from the measles.
-What they really died of, might have been much worse.
-It might have been a full-blown genocide.
+Indeed, when the lands that later would become America were invaded, millions of natives died, but not from the measles.
+What they really died of was much worse.
 The Europeans were armed with guns and cannons, while the only weapons the natives had, if any, were bow and arrow.
-They were forced to work in the gold and silver mines as labor slaves, under terrible circumstances, until they died.
+They were forced to work in the gold and silver mines as labor slaves under terrible circumstances, until they died.
 They were driven from their fertile lands and starved because of lack of nutrition and clean water.
 There’s a fair chance the measles epidemic was the cover up story, as it just sounded better than the horrific truth that the natives were slaughtered en masse by the invaders.

 The Spanish flu was not a flu, but PTSD